sruon/SindenCompanion/README.md

       match:
     # Setting an exe will match the binary name
         exe: "mygame.exe"
-    # Setting a title will match the window title
+    # Setting a title will match the window title.
+Partial matches are supported.
     # Setting both will && the match
         title: "My Game"
     # Optional : Set a memory reader to read the game's memory and change profile dynamically
     memscan:
         # Pointer paths to use.
 First element maps to Player 1, second to Player 2.
+        # For Dolphin, the first element is the 0x8xxxxxxx or 0x9xxxxxxx address within the Wii memory space.
+Do not add bases
         paths:
           - mygame.exe+0x0018AC00,0x364,0x4
+          # - "0x80507308,0xa5f" # Dolphin example
-        # Type of value to read (byte, short, int, uint)
+        # Type of value to read (byte, short, int, uint, dolphinbyte)
         type: "byte"
         # Matching values
         match: